 We have elected to be taxed as a RIC under Subchapter M of the Code and currently qualify, and intend to continue to qualify each year, as a RIC under the Code.
 In order to qualify as a RIC, we are required to distribute annually at least 90% of investment company taxable income, as defined by the Code, to our stockholders.
 To avoid federal excise taxes, we must distribute annually at least 98% of our income from the current year (both ordinary income and net capital gains) and any undistributed ordinary income and net capital gains from the preceding years.
-We may, at our discretion, carry forward taxable income in excess of calendar year distributed to our stockholders.
+We may, at our discretion, carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
+If we choose to do so, all other things being equal, this would increase expenses and reduce the amount available to be distributed to our stockholders.
 We will accrue excise tax on estimated excess taxable income as required.
 For the years ended December 31, 2010, 2009 and 2008, we recorded a provision for federal excise taxes of \$298,322, \$1,012,791 and \$436,733, respectively.
 Undistributed taxable income carried forward from 2010, currently estimated to be approximately \$8,900,000 or \$0.12 per share, will be paid out as dividends to stockholders in 2011.